 It has a fear that it’s going to stretch to the point that it’s going to rip or tear apart.
-So what it does is it contracts, and it stays contracted.
+What it does is it contracts, and it stays contracted.
 And if it stays contracted long enough, then we call that a muscle spasm.
 Now your muscles have a reflex in the muscle itself to protect it.
 It’s just to keep something from ripping or tearing.
-So the reason that you have spasms is because somewhere in that particular area, there’s a fear that the muscle could tear.
+The reason that you have spasms is because somewhere in that particular area, there’s a fear that the muscle could tear.

-So the best thing to do if you have muscle spasms in your neck, muscle spasms in your back, is try to find an upper cervical chiropractor to check to see if there’s a loss of symmetry.
+The best thing to do if you have muscle spasms in your neck or back, is to try to find an upper cervical chiropractor to check to see if there’s a loss of symmetry.
 I tell you what.
 You can do a test at home.
 This is the best way to do it.
-So get in front of mirror and close your eyes.
+Get in front of mirror and close your eyes.
 Then turn your head each direction real slow, to the right, to the left.
 Then bring your head back to center, and now before you open your eyes, I want you to immediately look at your shoulders and look at your ear lobes, okay.

 And I want you to look and see now, is one shoulder a little lower?
 Is one ear a little higher?
 Now if you want to take it to the next step, if you have a partner or somebody at home that can check you, go lay on the bed on your stomach with your feet hanging off.
 Put your feet together and see if your feet are the same … if they’re lined up.
 If your heels are lined up the same or if one’s a little shorter or a little longer than the other, that means you’ve lost some symmetry in your body.
 Now that only happens in the case of a misalignment at the top of the neck.